 • Credit cards collected under a "never be charged" promise are now active billing instruments with no spending cap

-• Brave is the only independent Western search index after Microsoft killed the Bing API last summer
+• Brave is the only independent Western search index after Microsoft killed the Bing API in the summer of 2025

 When Brave launched its Search API in 2023, the free plan was plain: 2,000 queries per month, one request per second, hard cap.
 Go over, and your requests just stopped.
 Your card sat idle.
 The company's FAQ spelled it out.
 "For free plans, the card is only used to confirm your identity and will not be charged."

-The pricing page published Thursday lists none of these.
+The pricing page Brave published in February lists none of these.
 Four options remain: Search at $5 per thousand requests, Answers at $4 per thousand queries plus $5 per million tokens, Spellcheck and Autosuggest at $5 per ten thousand requests each.
 Every plan includes "$5 in monthly credits."
-On the Search plan, that buys exactly 1,000 queries.
-Half what developers got for free in 2023.
-One-fifth of what they got six months ago.
+On the Search plan, that buys exactly 1,000 queries, half of what developers got free in 2023 and one-fifth of the 5,000 the August 2025 tier had allowed.

 The credits come with a new string attached.
 Brave's blog post specifies that "to take advantage of this free credit, all you need to do is attribute the Brave Search API in your project's website / about pages."
 The old free tier did not carry such a requirement.